Back to Blog

 popout(Content Team)

-A recent analysis from LinkedIn revealed a staggering 40% year-over-year increase in recruiters using advanced filters to specifically hunt for candidates with "notable side projects" or "portfolio work" listed on their profiles.
+A recent analysis from LinkedIn revealed a 40% year-over-year increase in recruiters using filters to hunt for candidates with "notable side projects" or "portfolio work" Source.
 On social platforms, the hashtag #PortfolioPivot has exploded, chronicling thousands of career transitions where a personal project—not a previous job title—became the key to a new role.
-This isn't just a tech trend; it's a fundamental shift in how professional value is assessed across creative, marketing, and even business fields.
+This is a fundamental shift in how professional value is assessed across creative, marketing, and business fields.

 Welcome to the era of the Portfolio Pivot.
 In a market saturated with qualified candidates, your side projects have evolved from casual hobbies to your primary career asset.
 They are the tangible proof of your skills, initiative, and problem-solving abilities that a bullet point on a resume can never convey.
 This article will guide you through why this shift is happening, how to strategically position your projects, and the tools you need to make your passion work impossible for recruiters to ignore.